-An official high school transcript is required of all first time degree seeking applicants.
+An official high school transcript is required of all first-time degree seeking applicants.
 Freshmen applicants who are high school students at the time of application should have their most recent official transcript sent, followed by a final, official transcript upon graduation.
 Official General Education Development (GED) scores may be presented instead of a high school transcript.

-High school applicants who have taken any college class work while in high school need to have an official college transcript sent to the Registrar's Office if they want to receive credit for the college coursework (Post-Secondary Education Options (PSEO) and Dual Enrollment programs).
+High school applicants who have taken any college class work while in high school need to have an official college transcript sent to the Office of the University Registrar if they want to receive credit for the college coursework (Post-Secondary Education Options (PSEO) and/or Dual Enrollment programs).